-- Any one trip cannot be more than 15,000 miles.
-Longer flights must be separated into different trips.
+- Any 1 trip cannot be more than 15,000 miles; longer flights must be separated into different trips

-- a) the points level for the highest class of travel flown on that trip; or
+- The points level for the highest class of travel flown on that trip

-- b) the sum of points, breaking the trip into multiple trips wherever the class of travel changes between sectors within a trip.
+- The sum of points, breaking the trip into multiple trips wherever the class of travel changes between sectors within a trip